KaleabTessera/Research-Paper-Reading-Template/README.md

 **Soundness**: [Score between 1 and 3 for how sound the results in the paper are.
 Was their training and/or evaluation settings fair and sound?
 Did they fairly compare to all relevant work?
 Similiar to the soundness scores for conference reviews.]

+**Main Takeaway(s)**: [Main takeaway(s) from the paper.
+Usually 1 or two sentences max.
+This usually only makes sense if you have done a detailed read of the paper.
+I would be mindful of assumptions/soundness of the paper when deciding what the main takeaways are. ]

 ## Paper summary (What)
 [Summary of the paper - a few sentences with bullet points.
 What did they do?
 What is their hypothesis? ]